scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour

 Magically enhance a creatures vision, giving it the ability to see in the dark.
-Target up to 5 creatures, adding a bad die to your spellcasting roll for every creature added.
+Target up to 5 creatures, adding a Bad die to your spellcasting roll for every creature added.
 On success they gain dark vision.

-Add a proficiency die for every level above the 2nd.
+Add a proficiency die for every level above 2nd.

 ___
 #### Dull Intellect